 Who do we aspire to educate?
 What challenges are present?
 What are our strengths and opportunities to attract new students?

 The UND enrollment (University Planning & Analytics, Power BI enrollment dashboard) trends show that the student profile has been changing over the last decade, shifting some balance to post-traditional students, creating a new generation at UND.
-This new generation may include older students who must balance their care for dependents, work, and education; more racially/ethnically diverse populations (we see increase among Asian and Hispanic groups); students from historically and economically underserved backgrounds; and/or students connected to the military (ACE).
+This new generation may include older students who must balance their care for dependents, work, and education; more racially/ethnically diverse populations (we see increases among Asian and Hispanic groups); students from historically and economically underserved backgrounds; and/or students connected to the military (ACE).
 UND has observed increases in the number of part-time students and decreases in full-time students, where many students now participate in solely online education or a combination of online and traditional models of instruction.
 While welcoming this new generation on our campus, UND will face challenges to ensure equitable student success outcomes.
 To turn this challenge into an opportunity, UND should re-visit institutional definitions of student success outcomes, aspire to support every individual learner towards success, and invest into strategic actions.

 Theme 2.
 What (Outcomes): [Re]Defining Student Success